Featured Interview

 July 28th, 2009

-Phil Mooney has been the historian and archivist for The Coca-Cola Company for three decades.
-Recently, we spoke with Mooney about Coca-Cola collectibles, the artists who created many of Coke’s most famous images, and some of the rarest pieces he’s ever seen.
-Mooney writes a blog called Coca-Cola Conversations, which is a member of our Hall of Fame.
+Phil Mooney was the historian and archivist for The Coca-Cola Company for three decades.
+In 2009, we spoke with Mooney about Coca-Cola collectibles, the artists who created many of Coke’s most famous images, and some of the rarest pieces he’s ever seen.

 As the archivist for Coca-Cola, I’m interested in preserving the history of this company.
 Integrally tied to that history are all of the things that we’ve used to market and promote the products.
 That’s really how I got exposed to the collecting side of the business: I learned that there are all these people out there who were just collecting Coke stuff, things that we produced to advertise and market the product.